ggomarr/Eternal_Cards/README.md

-# Eternal-Cards
-Eternal Card Collection Extractor
+# Eternal Card Collection Extractor

 This project was a lot of fun - it includes simulating mouse activity and taking screenshots on one end, and image feature extraction and classification (in a library of 1000+ options) on the other.
 Plus, it helped me continue using the great deck search offered by Eternal Warcry when Extesy's deck tracker stopped being updated.
 (Come back!
 We miss you!).